wmo-raf/adl/README.md

 manage createsuperuser
 ```

-`manage` is a script that is available in the container that calls Django's `manage.py`
+`manage` is a shortcut python script that is available in the container that calls Django's `manage.py`

 ### Environmental Variables